 Who we are

-Calista Corporation owns more than 35 subsidiaries, providing a variety of services including rural camp services; heavy equipment sales, rental and service; both rural and urban construction including heavy civil and arctic construction; environmental remediation, range reclamation and natural resource development; ocean and shallow-draft river marine transportation; real estate investments; telecommunications, cyber security and cloud technology; full-service public relations and marketing; website development; military defense contracting; and much more.
+Calista Corporation owns more than 30 subsidiaries, providing a variety of services including heavy equipment sales, rental and service; both rural and urban construction including heavy civil and arctic construction; piling and crane services; environmental remediation, range reclamation and natural resource development; ocean and shallow-draft river marine transportation; real estate investments; oil field services military defense contracting; and much more.
 When you do business with Calista, you have access to a network of companies that are dedicated to delivering the highest quality services at the greatest value.

 The Calista Region includes 56 villages, which are incorporated into 46 individual corporations.
 Eighty-two percent of the population is all or part Alaska Native and the Region’s Yup’ik, Cup’ik and Athabascan societies are some of Alaska’s most intact Native societies.
 Many of the Region’s residents practice a traditional lifestyle, speaking their Native language, performing cultural customs and practicing a subsistence way of life.

 An Alaska Native Corporation that is the standard for economic success and corporate responsibility.